hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/questions_and_answers/396_selections_from_the_math_diary.md

 *Q*. — What should be our attitude to the Vedas?

 *A*. — The Vedas, i.e. only those portions of them which agree with reason, are to be accepted as authority.
-Other Shâstras, such as the Purânas etc., are only to be accepted so far as they do not go against the Vedas.
+Other Shāstras, such as the Purānas etc., are only to be accepted so far as they do not go against the Vedas.
 All the religious thoughts that have come subsequent to the Vedas, in the world, in whatever part of it have been derived from the Vedas.